 After WWII, the Soviets instigated “independence” from European colonizers in many African countries turning them communist.

-In 1964 Mandela was tried in open court (Rivonia trial), and was well represented by international lawyers.
+In 1964 Mandela was tried in open court (Rivonia trial (not a Guantanamo-style abduction)), and was well represented by international lawyers.
 Mandela and others (ANC/MK) were KGB trained and equipped communist terrorists charged with 221 acts of violent sabotage.
 Any democratic country would have convicted them !!

 In 1966 Verwoerd was assassinated (third attempt), a coup d’état by the Broederbond (Brotherhood) and thus the last Boer prime minister.
-The “architect of apartheid” was in fact a caring sociology/social work professor.
+The “architect of apartheid” was in fact a caring sociology professor.
 Succeeded by the wino, Justice minister, Vorster.